neronotte/Greg.Xrm/src/Greg.Xrm.RoleEditor/README.md

 - Possibility to configure auto loading of roles when connection changes
 - Removed notification when applying snippet
 - Possibility to add a privilege to role in bulk
+- Possibility to check where a given role is actually used